-In order to run a model on GPU, two main changes are required:
+In order to run a model on GPU, three main changes are required:

 For example, when using